schmitz-ilias/ILIAS/Services/MetaData/ROADMAP.md

 ### Refactor conditional inputs

-Currently, conditional inputs do not work well with quirks.
+Currently, conditional inputs do not work well with constraints.
 In order to remedy this, their construction in the input provider should be reworked.